miaozhang0525/EENAS/EENAS_best_models_on_CNN-for-NeurIPS2020/README.md

-# This code is for reproducibility of NeurIPS2020 submission "Differentiable Neural Architecture Search in Equivalent Space with Exploration Enhancement", the searched best models on CNN with common DARTS search space.
+# The best searched models on CNN with common DARTS search space.

 ## Requirements